JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 In general, researchers and developers often end up typing a long list of commands in their terminal to build, deploy, and experiment with complex software systems.
 The process is highly manual and needs a lot of expertise or can lead to frustration because of missing dependencies and errors.
 The problem of dependency management can be addressed by moving the entire software development life cycle inside software containers.
-This is known as container-native development.
+This is known as container-native development [@containernative].
 In practice, when developers work following the container-native paradigm, they end up interactively executing multiple docker pull|build|run commands in order to build containers, compile code, test applications, deploy software, etc.
 Keeping track of which docker commands were executed, in which order, and which flags were passed to each, can quickly become unmanageable, difficult to document (think of outdated README instructions), and error-prone.